 A number of U.S. companies are operating in Montenegro, and the Government of Montenegro has put an emphasis on attracting more U.S. investment.
-The Montenegrin government counts the following as incentives for U.S. investors to do business in Montenegro: a business-oriented economic system, a high level of economic freedom, a stable currency (Euro), macroeconomic predictability, and protected ownership rights.
+The Montenegrin Government counts the following as incentives for U.S. investors to do business in Montenegro: a business-oriented economic system, a high level of economic freedom, a stable currency (Euro), macroeconomic predictability, and openness to incentivized tax structures.
 Montenegro has been designated as a beneficiary developing country under the Generalized System of Preferences program, which provides duty-free access to the U.S. market in various eligible categories.

 Montenegro's Membership in International Organizations

-Montenegro and the United States belong to a number of the same international organizations, including the United Nations, NATO’s Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, International Monetary Fund, World Bank, and the World Trade Organization.
+Montenegro and the United States belong to a number of the same international organizations, including the United Nations, NATO, Organization for Security and Cooperation in Europe, International Monetary Fund, World Bank, and the World Trade Organization.
 Montenegro also is a participant in the North Atlantic Treaty Organization's (NATO) Partnership for Peace program.

 Montenegro maintains an embassy in the United States 1610 New Hampshire Avenue, NW, Washington, DC 20009; tel.
 202-234-6108.

 More information about Montenegro is available from the Department of State and other sources, some of which are listed here:

 CIA World Factbook Montenegro Page

 U.S. Census Bureau Foreign Trade Statistics